-- 1. Only 2 Model 10A06 Hardwire Expander Modules can be installed.
-When a Wireless Receiver is configured, only 1 Hardwire Expander Module can be installed. - 2.
-Only 1 ALC Interface Modules can be installed. - 3.
+- 1. Only 2 Model 10A06 Hardwire Expander Modules can be installed. - 2.
+Only 2 ALC Interface Modules can be installed. - 3.
 Only 1 Serial Interface Module can be installed and configured.
 To configure the protocol for the built-in serial ports, set the "Serial 1 Function", "Serial 2 Function", and "Serial 3 Function" to the desired protocol.